JohT/code-graph-analysis-pipeline/domains/external-dependencies/README.md

 The following properties must exist on `DEPENDS_ON` relationships between `Package` nodes.
 They are set by Cypher queries in [cypher/DependsOn_Relationship_Weights/](../../cypher/DependsOn_Relationship_Weights/):

-- `weight` — sum of type-level dependency weights between two packages
+- `weight`:  sum of type-level dependency weights between two packages
-- `weightInterfaces` — subset of `weight` attributable to interface dependencies
+- `weightInterfaces`:  subset of `weight` attributable to interface dependencies

 ### TypeScript enrichment